X

 The Memphis SOUND Project

-The Memphis SOUND (Serving our Underrepresented Neighbors who are Deaf/Hard of Hearing) Project is a community-engaged research project designed to understand hearing health inequities.
-We are specifically interested in understanding motivators and barriers of Black adults affected by hearing loss.
-This knowledge is being used to design a community-informed intervention with the goal of increasing hearing healthcare access and utilization in underserved communities.
+The Memphis SOUND (Serving our Underrepresented Neighbors who are Deaf/Hard of Hearing) Project is a community-engaged research project designed to understand hearing health healthcare access among adults who are least likely to seek hearing care.
+We are specifically interested in understanding social, environmental, and ecological factors that influence hearing healthcare engagement.
+This knowledge is being used to design a community-informed intervention with the goal of promoting healthy communication in Memphis, beginning with the historically Black faith-based organizations.

 Communication Public Health